Frequently Asked Questions

 What is a Permittted Paid Engagement visa (PPE)?

-This is a relatively new visa created by the UK Government (April 6th, 2012) that offers an alternative (not a replacement) to a Tier 5 CoS for acts appearing in the UK for less than one month.
+This is a relatively new visa created by the UK Government (April 6th, 2012) that offers an alternative (not a replacement) to a CoS for acts appearing in the UK for less than one month.

 As the PPE is a visa it is issued by the UKVI, not sponsors such as us

-Our generous perception of this visa is that it was initially introduced by the Home Office as a counterbalance against third party sponsors who were (surprise, surprise) making a living out of the (often challenging) job of providing work permits for the entertainment sector thus saving promoters, record labels, producers, festivals etc from adding these challenges to their already challenging professions.
+Our generous perception of this visa is that it was initially introduced by the Home Office as a counterbalance against third party sponsors who were (surprise, surprise) making a living out of the (often challenging) job of providing CoS for the entertainment sector thus saving promoters, record labels, producers, festivals etc from adding these challenges to their already challenging professions.

 This might sound attractive but the caveat is that for non-visa nationals it will work out more expensive than a CoS (for groups certainly), does not have the guarantee of upfront legal entry to the UK provided by the CoS or the faster turnaround of CoS (PPE is 15 business days turnaround whereas sponsors will usually turnaround a CoS in 24 hours if sufficient information is provided by applicant).